-Here’s advise from Jeff Galloway, former Olympic runner and founder and president of Phidippides International aerobic sports stores, headquartered in Atlanta.
+Here’s advice from Jeff Galloway, former Olympic runner, and founder and president of Phidippides International aerobic sports stores, headquartered in Atlanta.

 Take time to shop, and find a knowledgeable salesperson.
-Good advise is crucial.
+Good advice is crucial.

 Check the wear pattern on your old shoes to see whether you have a floppy or rigid feet.
 Floppy-footed runners wear out their soles on the outside and inside edges; rigid-footed runners wear outsoles predominantly on the outside edges.

 - Know whether your feet are curved or straight and whether you have high arches or are flatfooted.
 The shoe should fit the shape of your foot.